atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial3.md

 ## Step 4 : Add an image

-To add an illustraton to our region, go to `Coordinates space`, `region` and `Add coordinate space` menu.
+To add an illustration to our region, go to `Coordinates space`, `region`, and `Add coordinate space` menu.
 And choose our point.

 ![step 02](../../screenshots/demo/tutorial2/CoordinateMode.png)